-To begin, bring the water, salt, and ¼ cup vegetable oil to a low boil in a medium saucepan.
-Once boiling, remove the mixture from heat and pour into a mixing bowl with the flour.
-Mix until well-combined, then let the dough cool for about 15 minutes.
+Bring the water, salt, and ¼ cup of vegetable oil to a light boil in a medium saucepan.
+Once boiling, transfer mixture into a bowl with the flour.
+Mix well, then let the dough cool for about 10-15 minutes.

 In the meantime, make the cinnamon sugar coating by combining the sugar and cinnamon in a shallow bowl or plate.
 Set aside.

-Once it has cooled, transfer the dough to a churrera or piping bag with a large star-tip attachment.
-Let it cool for another 15-20 minutes in your fridge.
-Then, bring 5-6 cups of vegetable oil (enough to fully submerge the churros) to 350-375°F in a deep pot.
+Transfer the dough to a churrera or piping bag with a large star-tip attachment.
+Heat ~5 cups of oil (enough to fully submerge the churros) to 350-375°F in a large pot.

-It's ideal to use a thermometer when working with oil.
-If you don't have one, test if the oil is ready by dropping a small piece of dough in.
-If it sizzles and floats to the top, then you should be good to go.
+If you don't have a thermometer, test if the oil is ready by dropping a small piece of dough in.
+If it sizzles and floats, then you should be good to go.

 Squeeze 2-3 pieces of dough out at a time over the pot of oil (around 4-6 inches long).
 Cut each piece with a pair of scissors or a knife.
-Note: don't cook more than 3 at a time since the oil temperature will drop too much.
+Don't cook more than 3 at a time since the oil temperature will drop.

-Fry the churros until golden brown, about 2-4 minutes per batch.
-Using a slotted spoon, remove each one from the oil onto a paper towel-lined plate.
-Leave them for about 30-60 seconds before rolling in the cinnamon sugar mixture.
+Cook churros until golden brown, about 2-4 minutes per batch.
+Using a slotted spoon or thongs, transfer them onto a paper towel-lined plate.
+Let them sit for about 30-60 seconds, then coat in cinnamon sugar.

 Melt the chocolate, coconut milk, cinnamon, and vanilla in a double boiler over low heat.
 Stir constantly until the chocolate has melted, then transfer to a serving dish.
 Serve the churros while warm with a side of chocolate.
 Happy eating!